Mission Partners

 New Life Furniture Bank partners with local social service agencies to provide full house furniture to families and individuals overcoming devastating circumstances, so they can start their new life with hope and dignity.
 Our vision is to share God’s love through the comfort and stability of furniture.

-New Life Furniture has opportunities for volunteers to sort donations that adults and youth can participate in.
+New Life Furniture has opportunities for youth and adult volunteers to sort donations and pack household items for delivery to clients.
 Adult volunteers can also be trained to help in the furniture making shop.

 View a short video about NLFB with Knox members Jim Wuenker and Karen Wirthlin.